zawiszaty/tutorials_tank/README.md

 $ docker-compose exec php ./vendor/bin/behat
 ```
 * Copy .env.dist to .env file
-* Go to http://localhost:8080/ in your web browser and start hacking
+* Go to http://localhost:9999/ in your web browser and start hacking
+* Go to http://localhost:9999/api/doc in your web browser to view a api docs

 ## Implementations